Blog

 Trustee diversity statement

-Like many other organisations, the Heritage Crafts Association has made a commitment to increase diversity and representation within the charity – in our staff team, our trustee board and our critical friends (Vice-Presidents, Ambassadors, Advisors) – to be able to better serve and represent our members, those engaging with us and those who do not yet engage with us.
+Like many other organisations, Heritage Crafts has made a commitment to increase diversity and representation within the charity – in our staff team, our trustee board and our critical friends (Vice-Presidents, Ambassadors, Advisors) – to be able to better serve and represent our members, those engaging with us and those who do not yet engage with us.

 1,000th member Louise Altman